kinaterme/osuToolbox/README.md

 2. Get your replay file (.osr)
 3. Launch MissAnalyzer through the toolbox
 4. Load replay file
-5. Load .osu file inside the map's folder (you have to match the difficulty of the map and the replay)
+5. Load .osu file inside the map's folder (you have to match the difficulty of the map with the one in the replay)

 ![missanalyzer](https://github.com/user-attachments/assets/7e11716e-fab8-499f-8bfa-e3eed258461a)